prisma/prisma1/docs/1.9/04-Reference/01-Introduction/03-Architecture.md

 Notice that despite using SDL, this file is not a proper GraphQL schema!
 It's missing the *root types* which would define the actual API operations - `datamodel.graphql` only contains the definition for a type in the _data model_.
 This data model is used as the foundation to generate the Prisma API.

-With these two files in place, you're ready to deploy a Prisma service - all you need for that is to run `prisma deploy` from the directory that contains these files.
+With these two files in place, you're ready to deploy a Prisma service - all you need for that is to run `prisma1 deploy` from the directory that contains these files.
 The Prisma API that you now have access to provides CRUD and realtime operations for the `Post` type.
 Here is what the generated GraphQL schema looks like:

 ```graphql
 type Query {